Jammersplit/Randy.js/README.md

 function randomSlices(numberOfSlices, sumOfSlices = 1, maxSpread = 1.0) { }
 ```

 Returns an array with length `numberOfSlices`, filled with positive random numbers that add up to `sumOfSlices`.
-Think getting random sections of a line with fixed length.
+Think getting random sections of a line with a certain length.

 `sumOfSlices` can be any positive number.
 Default value of `sumOfSlices` is 1, meaning the sum of all values in the returned array will be 1.